2004 Formula One World Championship: European rounds

-Jenson Button scored his and BAR's maiden pole at the San Marino Grand Prix, but Michael Schumacher overtook him on the eighth lap and finished nearly ten seconds ahead.
+Jenson Button scored his and BAR's maiden pole at the San Marino Grand Prix, but Michael Schumacher, after having a controversial moment with BMW Williams driver Juan Pablo Montoya, overtook Button on the eighth lap and finished nearly ten seconds ahead.
 Button and Juan Pablo Montoya completed the rostrum—the latter beating Fernando Alonso to the line by just two seconds—while Kimi Räikkönen recorded his first finish of the season in eighth, using a two-stop strategy to claim the final point from last on the grid.
 Despite suffering from a defective exhaust, Schumacher dominated the Spanish Grand Prix as well, as front-row starter Montoya retired with brake problems and early leader Jarno Trulli took third behind Rubens Barrichello.

 At the Monaco Grand Prix, Trulli scored his first career victory from pole after surviving intense pressure from Jenson Button.
 Rubens Barrichello in third was the only other driver on the lead lap, albeit more than a minute behind the leaders.
 Teammate Schumacher was one of several front-runners who retired, the championship leader's five-win streak ending after a collision with Juan Pablo Montoya under the safety car.
 That safety car period was necessitated by Fernando Alonso, who slammed the barrier on lap 42 while attempting to lap the Williams of Ralf Schumacher in the tunnel.
 Earlier in the race, a fast-starting Takuma Sato suffered a spectacular engine failure on the third lap at the Tabac corner; the smoke from the rear of his BAR machine blinded the queue behind him, causing Giancarlo Fisichella to mount the back of David Coulthard's McLaren and flip over.
 Olivier Panis stalled as the race was due to begin, shortening the race to 77 laps as the remaining drivers completed a second formation lap.
 Panis later recovered to eighth place as he and sixth-placed Cristiano da Matta scored Toyota's first points of the season.

 Jenson Button scored his first pole and ten podiums en route to third in the Drivers' Championship.

 Michael Schumacher returned to his winning ways by leading the majority of the European Grand Prix at the Nürburgring, with Barrichello and Button following him home in second and third.
 Ralf Schumacher, meanwhile, collided with da Matta at the start, causing both cars to retire from the race.
 Front-row starter and one-time leader Sato joined the list of retirements with a late engine failure, as did the McLaren duo of Räikkönen and Coulthard, both of whose Mercedes engines expired at the manufacturer's home race.